KezzaMcFezza/DefconExpanded/docs/sdl_push_mode_guide.md

 - `SoundPeriodFrames` (default: `128`)
   - Render quantum (frames) per slice.
 Smaller = crisper response and envelope shape; higher CPU and queue ops.

-- `SoundTargetLatencyMs` (default: `180`)
+- `SoundTargetLatencyMs` (default: `95`)
   - Target audible latency for scheduling new onsets.
 Used to compute the earliest start time relative to the current playback cursor.
 This does not force the device queue size; see device low/high below.
-The shipping default pairs with the ultra-safe queue profile to absorb long CPU spikes.
+The shipping default pairs with the balanced queue profile to cushion moderate CPU spikes without heavy latency.

-- `SoundDeviceQueueLowMs` / `SoundDeviceQueueHighMs` (defaults: `100` / `150`)
+- `SoundDeviceQueueLowMs` / `SoundDeviceQueueHighMs` (defaults: `45` / `70`)
   - Device queue refill bounds used in push mode.
-The defaults favour stability on slow CPUs; reduce them if you can tolerate lower underrun headroom for faster audible reaction.
+The defaults favour a balanced trade-off between underrun headroom and latency on modest CPUs; raise them if you encounter underruns or lower them to chase faster reaction.
 The feeder tops up to High when the queue drops below Low.

-- `SoundRingMs` (default: `150`)
+- `SoundRingMs` (default: `80`)
   - Software ring buffer horizon to keep pre‑mixed ahead of `copyIndex`.
 This is your underrun safety margin that can still be rewritten until copied to the device.
-Shipping defaults keep the ring deep (matching High) to maximise safety.
+Shipping defaults keep the ring slightly above the device queue high watermark to retain a rewrite window without letting large stale regions build.

 - `SoundTimedScheduling` (default: `1`)
   - Enables timestamped scheduling of new sound starts on the audio timeline (prevents missed onsets at high safety).